 Left to Right: Chris Atkins (Town Crier), Cathy Atkins, Clive Smith (High Bailiff)

 The Manorial Court for the Hundred and Borough of Cricklade celebrated the Queen’s Diamond Jubilee with the official lighting of the Cricklade Jubilee Beacon at Saxon’s Rest on Monday 4th June 2012.
-A Beacon Ball was held in the Town Hall as part of the event with the Lord of the Manor, Mr Mike Neeld igniting the Beacon at 10.15 pm.
+A Beacon Ball was held in the Town Hall as part of the event with the Lord of the Manor, Mr Michael Neeld, igniting the Beacon at 10.15 pm.

 Ralph Neeld, Lord of the Manor, receives the court’s measure from Mary Baker.

-Ralph Neeld, Lord of the Manor being presented with the Yard Stick measure by Mary Baker from the drapers shop.
-Now in Cricklade Museum along with other important Court artefacts.
+Ralph Neeld, Lord of the Manor, being presented with the yardstick measure by Mary Baker from the drapers shop.
+The measure is now in the Cricklade Museum along with other important Court artefacts.
 The presentation took place in the Town Hall car park.

 Around 30 people attended the traditional ‘Beating of the Bounds’ walk on Bank Holiday Sunday.

-This ancient custom has been observed since Saxon times where a group of old and young members of the community would walk the boundaries of the parish in order to check borders thus protecting encroachment by neighbours.
+This ancient custom has been observed since Saxon times where a group of older and young members of the community would walk the boundaries of the parish in order to check borders thus protecting against encroachment by neighbours.

-This year the group was expertly led by Phil Brown who guided an enthusiastic crowd through four miles of wonderful countryside, taking in The River Thames, North Meadow and the remains of the old North Wilts Canal.
-Along the route there was commentary from Clive Smith and John Coole, prayers from Revd Phil Bradley plus the occasional beating of a boundary marker with some willow.
+This year, the group was expertly led by Phil Brown who guided an enthusiastic crowd through four miles of wonderful countryside, taking in the River Thames, North Meadow and the remains of the old North Wilts Canal.
+Along the route there was commentary from Clive Smith and John Coole, prayers from Revd Phil Bradley plus the occasional beating of a boundary marker with willow rods.